LanetNetwork/dnsbalancer/README.md

 Distributed under terms and conditions of GNU GPL v3 (only).

-IniParser is licensed under terms and conditions of MIT License.

 xxHash is licensed under terms and conditions of BSD 2-Clause License.

 The following people are involved in development: